SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.es.md

   {{< code-panel language="javascript" >}}
 // Todavía no tenemos una muestra de código JavaScript - ayúdenos y genere un PR (pull request)
   {{< / code-panel >}}
+  {{< code-panel language="kotlin" >}}
+// Create a user who has read-only permissions--they can configure a unicorn,
+// but they do not have payment information set up, nor do they have
+// administrative privileges.
+At the time the user is created, its email
+// address and password are randomly generated--you don't even need to
+// know them.
+val user = UserFactory.createCommonUser() //This method is defined elsewhere.

+// Log in as this user.
+// Logging in on this site takes you to your personal "My Account" page, so the
+// AccountPage object is returned by the loginAs method, allowing you to then
+// perform actions from the AccountPage. val accountPage = loginAs(user.getEmail(), user.getPassword())
+  {{< / code-panel >}}
 {{< / code-tab >}}

 Como se puede imaginar, la `UserFactory` se puede ampliar para proporcionar métodos como `createAdminUser()` y `createUserWithPayment()`.
 El punto es que estas dos líneas de código no le distraigan del objetivo final de esta prueba: configurar un unicornio.